 I’d actually never heard of the Emerald Coast until November, but now I’ve been, I’m hooked.
-I rented a car from Hertz at Pensacola Airport and drove to Northwest Florida Beaches International Airport (longest airport name ever?) over a week.
+I rented a car from Hertz at Pensacola Airport and did a road trip along the Emerald Coast to Northwest Florida Beaches International Airport (longest airport name ever?) over a week.
 I stayed in Destin, Okaloosa Island and Panama City Beach along the way, amazed by the beaches and the food at every point.

 The Emerald Coast actually stretches 100 miles (160km) covering, from west to east:

 Pensacola, Pensacola Beach, Fort Walton, Destin, Sandestin, Grayton Beach, Watercolor, Seaside,

 Rosemary Beach, Carillon Beach and Panama City Beach.

 – Used with kind permission from Linda Theobald Art.